2024–25 EFL Cup

 The 2024–25 EFL Cup was the 65th season of the English Football League Cup.
 It was sponsored by Carabao Energy Drink and known as the Carabao Cup for sponsorship reasons.
 The EFL Cup was open to all clubs participating in the Premier League and the English Football League.

 The winner of the competition qualified for the play-off round of the 2025–26 UEFA Conference League.

-Liverpool were the defending champions, having beaten Chelsea in the previous season's final but were beaten in this season's final by Newcastle United, who won their first EFL Cup and a first domestic trophy since the 1954–55 FA Cup.
+Liverpool were the defending champions, having beaten Chelsea in the previous season's final.
+They were beaten in this season's final by Newcastle United, who won their first EFL Cup and a first domestic trophy since the 1954–55 FA Cup.

 Teams

 All 92 clubs in the Premier League and English Football League entered the season's EFL Cup.
 Access was distributed across the top 4 leagues of the English football league system.

 In the first round, 22 of 24 Championship clubs, and all League One and League Two clubs entered.

 The following round, the two remaining Championship clubs, who finished 18th and 19th in the 2023–24 Premier League season (Luton Town and Burnley), and the Premier League clubs not involved in either the Champions League, Europa League or Conference League entered.